Pseudo-Lab/On-Device-AI_On-The-AIr/README.md

 _"Propose the optimal model compression techniques for NVIDIA Jetson devices by leveraging the knowledge gained from research paper reviews on model compression methods."_
 - Learn various pruning techniques during this season (10th).
 - Apply the learned model compression methods to existing models.
+- Test the actual performance on the NVIDIA Jetson platform.
+- Share the results for collaborative insights and community contribution.
 - Foster synergy between individual growth and collective intelligence.
 - Promote a knowledge-sharing culture based on the open-source spirit.